-Autumn here in the Northeast has passed quickly.
-It’s already dark when many of us are coming home.
-There’s been a great drop in temperature and the cold winds reaching down collars and up hems send us scurrying indoors.
+Autumn here in the Northeast is passing quickly.
+With daylight savings it’s already dark when many of us are ending our work days or the kids are getting off Zoom.
+Cold winds are reaching down collars and up hems, sending us scurrying indoors.

 This is the season of The Winter Blues or what some call Seasonal Affective Disorder (SAD).

-In addition to less light & more bundling, I’m finding that right now its requiring even more discipline than usual to stay positive and happy.
-For me this demands frequent breaks from social media and the news, daily early morning meditation & Qi Gong and LOTS of deep breathing.
+In addition to less light & more bundling, you may find right now that it's requiring even more discipline than usual to stay positive and optimistic.
+The news and social media don't help.
+For me this demands committed breaks from social media and the news, daily early morning meditation and movement and regular deep breathing.

-If anxiety and depression catch up with you around this time - YOU ARE NOT ALONE!
+If anxiety and depression catch you around this time - you are not alone!

 This is normal and consistent with what’s happening outside.
-Energy retreats into the earth in the winter and nature takes a rest.
-There is a wisdom to this - one that traditional cultures certainly were more in sync with.
+As life retreats into the earth in the winter, nature takes a rest.
+There is a wisdom to this - one that traditional cultures were certainly more in sync with.

-Sometimes, however, this inwardness can feel overwhelming and suffocating.
+Sometimes, however, this inwardness can feel overwhelming and isolating.

-+ 10 minutes of shaking--When the weather turns colder, your circulation changes.
-The blood vessels in your arms and legs constrict a bit - pushing blood back towards your center to preserve heat and nutrition in your vital organs.
-Cold weather also makes us subconsciously tense our muscles, worsening poor circulation and contributing to all sorts of other muscle discomfort.
+1) 10+ minutes of shaking-- When the weather turns colder, your circulation shifts.
+Blood vessels in your arms and legs constrict due to the cold - pushing blood back towards your center to preserve heat and nutrition in your vital organs.
+Cold hands and feet are one obvious outcome.
+Cold weather also makes us subconsciously tense our muscles, decreasing blood flow to the brain, worsening poor circulation and lending itself to general stiffness in joints and muscles.

 Exercise is, of course, great and especially important during this time of year, but perhaps even better medicine is shaking your body.

 Let your arms hang loose and floppy, bounce on your heels and move your spine in a relaxed and fluid way.
 Relax as much as possible while you shake.
-This fun practice relieves tension and pumps lymph through your whole body, improving immunity and lifting your spirits along the way.
+This fun practice relieves tension and pumps lymph through your whole body, improving immunity and lifting your spirits.
+Do it with a friend, in person or on Zoom.
+Do it with the family, make funny animal noises and include as part of your stress relieving quarantine protocol.

-+ 30 second cold shower--Trust me, I know the last thing you want to do is take a cold shower right now!
+2) 30 second cold shower-- I know the last thing you want to do is take a cold shower right now!
 But I don’t mean that your whole shower has to be cold.
 Take your warm shower as usual and then for the last 30 seconds, turn the faucet all the way to cold.
 Hop around and shout if you need to.
-Start small if you want.
+Start small.
 Try 10 seconds the first time and add 5 seconds each shower until you get to 30.

 Or just go for it!
 For me - jumping right into the 30 seconds (or more) of cold water wakes me up and keeps me tingling for the rest of the day.
 (I do this after my shaking.)